unscfr/Tri-FRNet/README.md

 Tri-FRNet: An Enhanced Object Detector for Small Object Detection in Complex Scenes.
 The complete implementation of Tri-FRNet, including pretrained models for reproducing the results, and detailed usage instructions are in organization process and will be made available in this repository.
 We appreciate your interest and patience.
+The running files of Tri-FRNet are all in the train folder.
 <div align="center">
   <p>
     <a href="https://www.ultralytics.com/events/yolovision" target="_blank">